mstan/SaveAIO/README.md

 ```

 #### swapSaveFileWords([bytes = 2])
 This function swaps the "words" of a save file.
-The user cna specify the level of bytes they wanty word swapped. if the user does not speicfy, the system will default to swapping woards at every 2 bytes (16-bits), which is the presumed default for all N64 word swaps.
+The user can specify the level of bytes they wanty word swapped. if the user does not specify, the system will default to swapping woards at every 2 bytes (16-bits), which is the presumed default for all N64 word swaps.

 Example of a 2-byte word swap is as follows on the following array:
 ```